fluffynuts/gulp-tasks/README.md

 - nuget-restore
     - attempts to restore all nuget packages for all solutions\*.
 Will download it's own `nuget.exe` unless you specify otherwise.
-- sonar
-    - attempts to run sonar in your project folder.
-Note that this task is highly dependant on a path to sonar, so you'll probably want to modify it to point at where you have Sonar installed.
 - test-dotnet
     - (currently) attempts to run nunit tests from all Test projects, using a convention-over-configuration method: All assemblies that it can find which end in